$442 Billion Poured Into AI, But 67% Went to Just 10 Companies

 | P99 | $3B |

-The "typical" AI startup — the one at the median — has raised about $43 million.
-That's enough to build a real product and a small team, but it's a far cry from the billions that dominate the headlines.
+The company at the median has raised about $43 million.
+Enough to build a real product and a small team, nowhere near the billions that make the headlines.

-The median funding amount for AI startups has been rising steadily:
+The median raise for AI startups has been climbing:

 - 2022: $24M median